 A design model of 1976, the Spendor BC1 is a three-way system that offers a Celestion tweeter.
 They are also considered excellent vintage speakers.

 Besides, it provides spacious upper frequencies support.
 The speaker was first released in 1977 and is still available in the market.
 These are especially excellent vintage speakers for vinyl.

 Tannoy Westminster is designed like a folded horn.
 It is quite large, implying that they can only be used in large rooms.

-Also, they have a knack for producing sonic imaginary clearly and is one of the best vintage speakers.
+Also, they have a knack for producing good sonic imaginary clearly and are one of the best vintage speakers.

 7. Best Internal Damping: Yamaha NS1000

-This speaker uses beryllium (use as the speaker radiator because it’s light weight, rigid and offers great internal damping) and tweeter units with a whooping great 12-inch bass units.
+This speaker uses beryllium (use as the speaker radiator because it’s lightweight, rigid, and offers great internal damping) and tweeter units with a whooping 12-inch bass unit.

 The bass units can be charged with a battery if played too loud.
 They however need to be linked together carefully.
 The speaker can be a good match with your vintage receiver and delivers smooth tight bass.